Stereographic projection: Properties

-The first stereographic projection defined in the preceding section sends the "south pole" (0, 0, −1) of the unit sphere to (0, 0), the equator to the unit circle, the southern hemisphere to the region inside the circle, and the northern hemisphere to the region outside the circle.
+The first stereographic projection defined in the preceding section sends the "south pole" (i.e., (0, 0, −1)) of the unit sphere to (0, 0), the equator to the unit circle, the southern hemisphere to the region inside the circle, and the northern hemisphere to the region outside the circle.

 The projection is not defined at the projection point N = (0, 0, 1).
 Small neighborhoods of this point are sent to subsets of the plane far away from (0, 0).
 The closer P is to (0, 0, 1), the more distant its image is from (0, 0) in the plane.
 For this reason it is common to speak of (0, 0, 1) as mapping to "infinity" in the plane, and of the sphere as completing the plane by adding a point at infinity.
 This notion finds utility in projective geometry and complex analysis.
 On a merely topological level, it illustrates how the sphere is homeomorphic to the one-point compactification of the plane.

 In Cartesian coordinates a point P(x, y, z) on the sphere and its image (X, Y) on the plane either both are rational points or none of them: